otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 ### Code Quality and Best Practices - Learning Outcome 1 (12 marks)

 When developing your application, you must follow best practices for code quality.
-This will help ensure that your code is maintainable, scalable and follows SvelteKit conventions.
+This will help ensure that your code is maintainable, scalable and follows Svelte/SvelteKit conventions.

 ---

 #### Code Organisation [3 marks]

-- Use a clear and logical project structure following SvelteKit conventions.
+- Use a clear and logical project structure following Svelte/SvelteKit conventions.
 - Organise components, pages and utilities in appropriate directories.
 - Keep components focused and single-purpose.